Understanding your camera settings: A guide for beginner photographers

 Introduction

-Sensitivity to Light (ISO)
+Sensitivity to light (ISO)

 The term ISO describes how sensitive to light your camera sensor is.
 For well-lit conditions, a low ISO setting (such ISO 100) produces clear, noise-free photographs.
 However, a high ISO setting (such as ISO 1600 or higher) is appropriate for low-light conditions but can cause noise or graininess in your images.
 It's crucial to get the ideal balance between ISO and lighting.

-Depth of Field and Light Control
+Aperture: Depth of Field (DoF) and light control

 The size of the opening in the lens through which light enters the camera is determined by the aperture, which is measured in f-stops (for example, f/1.8, f/8, f32).